UWCubeSat/found/README.md

 ## Edge Detection
 After images from a satellite are received, their images are parsed to locate Earth's horizon in the image.
 FOUND will be capable of:
-- [ ] Simple Edge Detection via Simple Thresholding
+- [X] Simple Edge Detection via Space/Ether Identification
 - [ ] Laplacian of Gaussian (LoG) Filtered Edge Detection

 ## Distance Determination